lee-janice/wikigraph/README.md

 -   [x] Allow user to double click node to expand the links
 -   [x] Allow user to add nodes to existing graph
 -   [x] Delete all unconnected nodes
--   [x] Indicate when there are no nodes in the expansion when the user double-clicks a node (vs. it just taking a long time to render)
 -   [x] Notify user when article is not found in the database
 -   [x] Add keep selected nodes to context menu
 -   [x] Add expand selected nodes to context menu
+-   [x] Add "find path between two nodes" option
+-   [ ] Indicate when there are no nodes in the expansion when the user double-clicks a node
 -   [ ] Make alert for no additional nodes more accurate—alert when there are no new nodes in the graph as a result of the query
 -   [ ] Maybe change the color of in-going and out-going links when selecting a node?
 Have to think about case where two connected nodes are selected; maybe only allows this when one node is selected